-- 1. Click VLAN, Protocol. - 2.
-Select Configure Interface from the Step list. - 3.
-Select Add from the Action list. - 4.
-Select a port or trunk. - 5.
-Enter the identifier for a protocol group. - 6.
-Enter the corresponding VLAN to which the protocol traffic will be forwarded. - 7.
-Set the priority to assign to untagged ingress frames. - 8.
-Click Apply.
+- 1. Click VLAN, Protocol.

+- 2. Select Configure Interface from the Step list.

+- 3. Select Add from the Action list.

+- 4. Select a port or trunk.

+- 5. Enter the identifier for a protocol group.

+- 6. Enter the corresponding VLAN to which the protocol traffic will be forwarded.

+- 7. Click Apply.

-Figure 87: Assigning Interfaces to Protocol VLANs
+Figure 99: Assigning Interfaces to Protocol VLANs